Comprehensive Immigration Reform: challenges and problems in accomplishing it.

 “The Education of David Stockman” is a classic on how the Federal Budget is actually constructed.
 It was published in the Atlantic in 1981 and was expanded into his book, “Triumph of Politics.”
 It isn’t pretty.
 Recall that Stockman was Reagan’s first term budget director.
 No one, including Reagan, comes off well.
 This article was off the record – until it wasn’t.
 It lead to Stockman’s famous trip to the woodshed.
 (Full disclosure – I worked for David for 6 years.
 Gary)

-This is the link to Steve Balmer’s new website:
+This is the link to Steve Balmer’s new website.
+He’s done a 10K for the government.

 Charter Schools: Pros & Cons